How you can benefit from membership

 - Reporting: We want to learn from our experiences, so we ask you to provide us with simple information about any complaints you have received and any other compliance issues.
 We will publish an annual report so that the public can see how we are doing.

 - Arbitration costs: When a member of the public has arguably suffered real harm, in the form of libel, breach of privacy or harassment, we may agree to offer arbitration.
-The cost of arbitration will be capped at a maximum of £3,500.
-This will normally be payable by publishers.
-We will subsidise the fees of one arbitration per year for publishers with turnover below £1m.
+The cost of arbitration is free for publishers.

 - Complaints handling: Before we get involved in a complaint, we ask all complainants to talk to you – the publisher – first.
 This allows publishers and journalists to maintain good relationships with their sources and audiences.
 We ask that every publisher has an adequate and speedy approach to complaints-handling.
 We can help you set this up if you don't already have a system in place.